Contact Us

 The Fleet Forum provides a useful link for services and address challenges which may not previously have been recognised as universal, but often are and can range from incorporating new vehicles into the system to equipment recalls.

-The working group plays a critical role in ensuring the sector is kept well informed about the latest research, best practice and strategies to help deliver optimum support for services' staff experiencing difficulties in their professional and private lives.
+The forum plays a critical role in ensuring the sector is kept well informed about the latest research, best practice and strategies to help deliver optimum support for services' staff experiencing difficulties in their professional and private lives.

-The group also supports services in their implementation of the CAA Health and Wellbeing Strategy including a 10-step program designed to minimize the risk of psychological harm, and actively promotes the annual Global Mental Health Day on October 10.
+The forum also supports services in their implementation of the CAA Health and Wellbeing 10-step program designed to minimize the risk of psychological harm, and actively promotes the annual Global Mental Health Day on October 10.

 Operations Committee (OPS)

-The Operations Committee provides a forum to debate and assess current issues in ambulance service delivery.
+The Operations Committee provides a forum to debate and assess current issues in ambulance service delivery and bring together the Operational leads of all CAA member services.

 The committee's agenda includes new technology, industrial relations, workforce trends and other issues pertinent to operational running of ambulance services.

-The Quality Standards Working Group has been established to help services build on this outstanding reputation and their exemplary work to achieve accreditation from the National Safety and Quality Health Service (NSQHS).
+The Quality Standards Forum has been established to help services work towards achieving accreditation from the National Safety and Quality Health Service (NSQHS) and support NZ members in their accreditation practices (NZS8156 and ISO 9000).

-SA Ambulance Service was first to voluntarily attain accreditation against the NQSHC standards following the rigorous assessment process.
+South Australia Ambulance Service was first of Australian services to voluntarily attain accreditation against the NQSHC standards following the rigorous assessment process.
 It now offers ongoing support and advice to other member services.

-The Women in Leadership working group is a forum for women leaders within CAA’s member ambulance services in Australia and New Zealand.
+The Women in Ambulance Forum is a space for women within CAA’s member ambulance services to discuss changes, challenges, and learnings with each other.

 In a pre-dominantly male profession, it is important for women to have the opportunity to exchange their insights and share their views in a supported environment.

-The working group seeks to address the challenges and adversities for women in the pre-hospital sector by encouraging leadership development and mentoring; creating networking opportunities; and facilitating research and data collection to ensure a progressive and multi-faceted workforce.
+The forum seeks to address the challenges and adversities for women in the pre-hospital sector by encouraging leadership development and mentoring; creating networking opportunities; and facilitating research and data collection to ensure a progressive and multi-faceted workforce.